You can access almost all of the library’s electronic databases and their contents from off-campus.

 Please share our flier with your school, organization, students, friends, enemies, family, pets, or anyone else you think might be interested!
 This flier is not year specific, so you can put it on your website, put it on your office door, put it on your department bulletin board, all without worrying about it becoming out of date.
 PDF HERE

-The deadline is February 1, 2024.
-Submissions will open on December 1, 2023, but of course you can conduct your interview and write your essay before that
+The deadline is February 1, 2025.
+Submissions will open on December 1, 2024, but of course you can conduct your interview and write your essay before that.

-please contact me at johanna.n.franklin@hofstra.edu with any questions you have!
+Please contact johanna.n.franklin@hofstra.edu with any questions you have!

 SIAM-Simons Undergraduate Summer Research Program